 teaching Hindu to a Beagle

-I have recently been introduced to the "blessing" of teaching grandchildren through helping with their school homework.
-Hopefully, without getting into Political Correctness ~ we've so far failed to influence their habits with our toilet seat.
-Thinking about our expectations of a positive outcome, brought to mind this old saying about teaching a dog new tricks.
-On a scaled of 1 [...]
+I have recently been introduced to the "blessing(s)" of teaching grandchildren through helping with their school homework.
+Hopefully, without getting into Political Correctness ~ we've so far failed to influence their habits with "putting down" the toilet seat.
+Thinking about our expectations of a positive outcome, brought to mind this old saying about teaching a dog new tricks [...]

 the 5 bad salesperson tendencies!